Florida Divorce Jurisdiction & Custody Jurisdiction

 What to Do if You Are Served with a Summons from an Incorrect State?

 If you are in Florida and have been served with an out-of-state divorce, or are in another state and have been served with a Florida case – it is essential to have a good jurisdiction attorney to handle your case.
 It is possible to permanently lose your jurisdictional fight by doing any one of a number of things: sending a letter, calling the court, or showing up in court.
 There is a mechanism for fighting or contesting the jurisdiction of a court without sacrificing your case.
 The technical term is called a “special appearance” and it must be done in a very particular manner.

-It is important to have access to an attorney in both Florida and the other state.
+It is important to have access to an attorney in both Florida and the other states.
 The best situation is to have attorneys on both ends that consult with each other.
-One attorney needs to fight jurisdiction in the “undesirable state” and the other attorney needs to fight-for jurisdiction in the “desired state.”
+One attorney needs to fight jurisdiction in the “undesirable state” and the other attorney needs to fight for jurisdiction in the “desired state.”
 Fighting divorce, custody, or alimony jurisdiction usually means filing a Special Appearance and a Motion to Dismiss (depending on that particular state’s laws.).
 Arguing FOR jurisdiction usually involves filing a new divorce or custody case and aggressively pushing the case along.
-Of course the exact sequence varies with the involved locations and also depending on the goal you are trying to achieve.
+Of course, the exact sequence varies with the involved locations and also depending on the goal you are trying to achieve.

 Conclusion on Jurisdictional Cases